sigven/pcgr/docs/_build/html/_sources/annotation_resources.rst.txt

    one PMID (PubMed article).
 Associations involving non-cancer type of diseases are not included.
--  Cancer phenotype associations retrieved from the `Open Targets platform <https://www.targetvalidation.org/>`__ are largely based on the `association score <https://docs.targetvalidation.org/getting-started/scoring>`__ developed by the Open Targets platform, with a couple of extra post-processing steps:
+-  Cancer phenotype associations retrieved from the `Open Targets Platform <https://www.targetvalidation.org/>`__ are largely based on the `association score <https://docs.targetvalidation.org/getting-started/scoring>`__ developed by the Open Targets Platform, with a couple of extra post-processing steps:

-   -  Phenotype associations in OpenTargets are assembled from `20 different data sources <https://docs.targetvalidation.org/data-sources/data-sources>`__.
+   -  Phenotype associations in Open Targets Platform are assembled from `20 different data sources <https://docs.targetvalidation.org/data-sources/data-sources>`__.
       Target-disease associations included in PCGR must be supported by **at least two distinct sources**